Cirie Fields: Australia V World

+Survivor 50

+Fields will return for the show's 50th season, Survivor 50: In the Hands of the Fans.

 Legacy

 On December 12, 2011, Fields was inducted into Xfinity's Survivor Hall of Fame.
-In a 2011 Rob Has a Podcast community fan poll, Fields was ranked the 6th greatest contestant of all-time.
+In a 2011 Rob Has a Podcast community fan poll, Fields was ranked the 6th greatest contestant of all time.
 In a 2014 follow-up poll, she was ranked 7th.
 In a 2015 issue of CBS Watch magazine, commemorating the 15th anniversary of Survivor, she was voted by viewers as the tenth greatest contestant in the history of the series to date.
-In total, she has played the game of Survivor a total of 121 days, making her one of only a handful of players to have passed the 100-day mark on Survivor.
+In total, she has played the game of Survivor a total of 142 days, making her one of only a handful of players to have passed the 100-day mark on Survivor.

-In 2016, she appeared in a special episode of The Price Is Right which featured multiple former Survivor contestants competing on the show.

-When all twenty contestants of Survivor: Winners at War were asked to name the best player to have never won Survivor, Fields received the most support, with six winners choosing her: Parvati Shallow, Natalie Anderson, Adam Klein, Yul Kwon, Boston Rob Mariano, and Nick Wilson.
+When all twenty contestants of Survivor: Winners at War were asked to name the best player to have never won Survivor, Fields received the most support, with six winners choosing her: Natalie Anderson, Adam Klein, Yul Kwon, Rob Mariano, Parvati Shallow, and Nick Wilson.